HapyM3al/grafana/README.md

 ```

 if you have existing data, going from tsm to tsi1 needs stopping and converting indexes, google is your friend.
 You will loose your data.
 Or well I did.
 Do it, on new or convert and switch off any alerting you have.

+## Prometheus

+Prometheus blackbox exporter is the best for whatever need to do for webscriping.
+Im using it to keep track of ssl certs.
+Best dashboard is here: https://grafana.com/grafana/dashboards/7587

+## telegraf

+I recommend putting everything inside of /etc/telegraf/telegraf.d/ if you doing a large amount of configs.